Learn Calculus 1:

 – Rules of differentiation

-– Derivatives of trigonometric, exponential, and logarithmic functionsChapter 4: Applications of Derivatives
+– Derivatives of trigonometric, exponential, and logarithmic functionsChapter 4: Applications of Differentiation

 – Curve sketching and optimization